-Each task $t \in T$ is submitted to one of available resources.
-Moreover, tasks with smaller length l are sent to less powerfull resources if they are able to meet the deadline.
-If all tasks have same l, then these resources will receive a smaller quantity.
-Then, the remaining tasks are to other resources by using a uniform distribution.
-If a resource fails, then tasks are rescheduled to a different resource.
+Each task $t \in T$ is submitted to all available resources.
+Moreover, smaller tasks are sent to less powerfull resources.
+If all tasks have the same length l, then these resources will receive a smaller quantity.
+Then, the remaining tasks are randomly submitted to other resources by using a uniform distribution.
+If a resource fails, then tasks are migrated to different resources.